krgamestudios/Toy/tests/README.md

 # Test Instructions

-To run these tests, execute the following commands from the repo's root:
+To run these tests, execute one of the following commands from the repo's root:

 `make tests`
-`make test-cases`
-`make test-integrations`

-Alternatively, to run these tests under GDB, execute the following commands from the repo's root:

 `make tests-gdb`
-`make test-cases-gdb`
-`make test-integrations-gdb`
+`make tests-valgrind`

-Remember that `make clean` will remove the build artifacts after testing, and `make tests` and `make-tests-gdb` automatically invoke `make clean` before they begin.

 ## Benchmarks

 For testing and comparing different potential solutions.
-This may be left in an incomplete state, so it might not work out of the box.
+These may be left in an incomplete state, so they might not work out of the box.

 ## Cases

 For testing individual pieces of the source code in isolation.
-These are essentially the unit tests.
+These are essentially the unit tests, and are used by the CI pipeline.

 ## Integrations

-This compiles the source and repl files into a library and executable, then runs each `*.toy` file through the repl to ensure the Toy code works in practice.
-These are essentially integration tests.
+For testing Toy's processes as a complete whole.
+This will automatically build the repl, and is used by the CI pipeline.

 ## Mustfails